The genuine USBSRService.exe file is a software component of USB Safely Remove by Crystal Rich.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the USBSRService.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: USBSRService.exe is not essential for Windows and will often cause problems.
-USBSRService.exe is located in a subfolder of "C:\Program Files".
+USBSRService.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows folder for temporary files.

 Known file sizes on Windows 10/8/7/XP are 257,880 bytes (32% of all occurrences), 261,456 bytes and 19 more variants.